WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 ### ACK

-The worker should acknowledge frames of all types.
+The Wallaroo worker should acknowledge frames of all types.
 These do not need to be 1-1 acknowledgments but it may be convenient to write it as such initially since all frames take one credit and each session needs to have these continuously replenished to avoid stuttered flow <sup>D2</sup>.
 ACK frames serve this purpose, almost like a regular heartbeat.
 Technically an ACK could be sent with zero credits but we don't currently see this as a very useful feature <sup>D3</sup>.

 When Wallaroo has processed a barrier and completed a checkpoint, then, for each stream, the last received MessageId prior to the barrier will be sent to the connector client in an ACK frame to report processing progress <sup>D4</sup>.
 All MESSAGEs with MessageIds less than the reported point of reference are included in the checkpoint.